Lifestyle Considerations for Women with PMOS (formerly PCOS): An Ayurvedic Perspective

 - Supporting healthy digestion with proper food combinations

-Ayurveda emphasizes daily routines (Dinacharya) that support balance:
+Ayurveda emphasises daily routines (Dinacharya) that support balance:

 - Waking up early and maintaining consistent sleep schedules